For Online or Face-to-face

 ABN 80 483 081 209

-As a Clinical Social Worker Owen is a registered Medicare provider of Focussed Psychological Strategies under the Better Access to Mental Health Care programme.
+As a Clinical Social Worker I am a registered Medicare provider of Focussed Psychological Strategies under the Better Access to Mental Health Care programme.
 A strength of Clinical Social Work is the bio-psycho-social assessment that informs treatment approaches.
 The Australian Association of Social Workers has more detail about mental health social work services.